Loading

 A hero image for Google Drive app tips with the Google Drive logo on a yellowish-brown background

 It's annoying enough on social media.
-It's a much bigger problem at work, especially if you get a long document sent as a photo, or a long PDF without text you can easily capture.
+It's a much bigger problem at work, especially if you get a long document sent as a photo or a PDF without text you can easily capture.

 How to convert image to text with Google Drive